cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   resulting from a given Context.
 HPKE provides no other replay protection.

 * Forward secrecy - HPKE ciphertexts are not forward-secure.
-In mode_base and mode_auth, a given ciphertext can be decrypted if the responder's public encryption key is compromised.
-In mode_psk and mode_auth_psk, a given ciphertext can be decrypted if the responder's public encryption key and the PSK are compromised.
+In mode_base and mode_auth, a given ciphertext can be decrypted if the recipient's public encryption key is compromised.
+In mode_psk and mode_auth_psk, a given ciphertext can be decrypted if the recipient's public encryption key and the PSK are compromised.

 ## Metadata Protection

-The authenticated modes of HPKE (PSK, Auth, AuthPSK) require that the responder know what key material to use for the initiator.
-This can be signaled in applications by sending the PSK ID (`pskID` above) and/or the initiator's public key (`pkI`).
-However, these values themselves might be considered sensitive, since in a given application context, they might identify the initiator.
+The authenticated modes of HPKE (PSK, Auth, AuthPSK) require that the recipient know what key material to use for the sender.
+This can be signaled in applications by sending the PSK ID (`pskID` above) and/or the sender's public key (`pkI`).
+However, these values themselves might be considered sensitive, since in a given application context, they might identify the sender.

 An application that wishes to protect these metadata values without requiring further provisioning of keys can use an additional instance of HPKE, using the